bryandchristofer/movie-explorer/README.md

 2. **Browse Popular Movies**: Browse a list of popular movies by scrolling and navigating through pages.
 3. **View Movie Details**: Click on any movie card to open a modal with detailed information.
 4. **Pagination with Loading State**: Use the "Previous" and "Next" buttons at the bottom to navigate through pages.
 A loading message appears while movies are being fetched.
-5. **Error Notifications**: If a network issue or API error occurs, or if an invalid search is submitted, descriptive messages will notify the user of the issue.
-6. **Fallback UI for Empty Results**: If no results match the search, a notification displays below the search bar.

 ## API Reference